 In the last post, we looked at scientific vs humanistic approach to curriculum evaluation.
 In this post, we continue the discussion by examining the intrinsic vs payoff approach to curriculum evaluation

 The intrinsic approach is used to assess the overall quality of a curriculum.
 This involves looking at the various components of curriculum design such as the scope, sequence, articulation, balance and other aspects.
 Aspects of curriculum development are also assessed which means examining the teaching methods, content, and learning experiences.
-However, initially at least, the criteria of evaluation is not determine but emerges after the process begins.
+However, initially, at least, the criteria of evaluation is not determined but emerges after the process begins.

 The intrinsic approach not only examines the value of the curriculum but also how well a given curriculum reaches its goals and objectives.
-This involves collect some form of data whether quantitative or qualitative.
+This involves collecting some form of data whether quantitative or qualitative.
 As such, most evaluators normally approach evaluation with some of the characteristics of the intrinsic approach.

 In the payoff approach, clear evaluation criteria are set from the outset.
 Normally, evaluators look at the impact of the curriculum on its stakeholders, which often includes, students, teachers, parents, and administrators.
 This approach to evaluation is among the most popular in education because of the clear criteria which makes data collection smooth and efficient.